How To Grade Seam Allowances

 - If you have several layers (e.g. 5 or more), grade S.A. down to about 3 main levels.
 The last layer of S.A. may not be trimmed at all because the original S.A. width is perfectly in line with the other graded layers.

 - If your seam is curved, you can grade either before or after you clip the S.A.
-(I usually clip first then grade.)
-It is a personal preference.
+(I do both ways depending on the project.)
+It is a personal preference and one you should do that comes easiest to you as you sew.

 Above is a center back bodice panel sewn to the facing.
 The seam finishes the back edge.
 It has been clipped at the curve and graded.
 The facing will be folded toward the back panel and the seam pressed flat.

-Grading seams should, and can, be done on all seams.
+Grading seams should, and can, be done on most seams.
 Any seams that will be enclosed, such as those on cuffs, collars, facings, underlinings and linings require grading to lay smooth and flat.

 However, not all seams need to be graded.
-Skirt seams, for instance, do not need to be graded if the skirt is unlined such as basic 1820s to Civil War era skirts.
+Skirt seams, for instance, do not need to be graded if the skirt is unlined.

-What other tutorials on 19th Century historical sewing would you like to see?
+What other tutorials on sewing would you like to see?
 Please contact us with what you need to be successful in your costume sewing.

 Thanks for this reminder on grading! just what I needed today as I have a pair of wool pants lined with flannel I need to finish and was wondering about grading.
 Usually I skip it on simple pants but these are weighty!
 A snipping I will go…